kornysietsma/polyglot-code-explorer/README.md

-# Korny's d3 react playground
+# Polyglot Code Explorer

-This is the base project for my react-ising my d3 visualizations.
+This is the base project for my react-ising my d3 source code visualizations.

+*Note* if you stumble across this - it needs two other projects to generate the JSON file, and calculate the layouts - and I haven't documented those or checked them in - so it's not useable at the moment except for exploring.

+*This is a work in progress, more docs to come*

 A few key concepts: